robiverdev/platformergame/README.md

-# Lua Platformer with LÖVE & Windfield
+# Lua Platformer with LÖVE & Windfield and other libraries

-This is a simple platformer prototype built using the [LÖVE framework](https://love2d.org/) and the [Windfield physics library](https://github.com/a327ex/windfield).
+This is a platformer game using the [LÖVE framework](https://love2d.org/) and the [Windfield physics library](https://github.com/a327ex/windfield) along side others listed in the "Requirements" section.
 It demonstrates basic physics with gravity, a player collider, and a static platform.

 ---